 As a salesman who’s on the road all the time, I often have to put myself together after long road trips.
 Two products I rely on are both from Menaji Advanced Men’s Skincare.
 Their Clear Shave 3-in-1 shave gel requires no water; so I can literally use it when I’m in the car to get rid if unwanted facial hair quickly.
 Also really like their Mënaji 911 Eye Gel which cools the eye area and has me looking refreshed when I’m exhausted.
 I like and depend on these two grooming products — they’re always in my dopp kit.

 I really love a few pieces from Bevel starter system that includes the facial lotion, shaving oil, shave gel and the razor.
 The razor is safety razor so can travel on the plane and if you run out of blades can easily find them anywhere in the world for cheap. — Brandon Dudley, Managing Director, The BusBank

-My men’s grooming essentials for travel: Burt’s Bees Lip Balm and a travel pepper mill.
+My men’s grooming essentials for travel: Burt’s Bees 100% Natural Moisturizing Lip Balm and a William Bounds Traveler Pepper Mill.
 My two greatest challenges while traveling is dry air, hence the Burt’s Bees, and stale, inconsequential pepper in planes and restaurants.

 — Ralf Augstroze, Pensmore